Librebooting a ThinkPad T400

 This post will describe how you can replace the proprietary Lenovo firmware on a ThinkPad T400 laptop with libreboot.

 Libreboot versions from November 2022 onwards ship binary blobs to support more boards.
+GNU boot is a libre alternative.

 None of what I am writing here is new - much rather it is a structured guide which integrates different sources on the world wide web, most notably,